Cruise Advice For the Best Palermo Port Experience

 What to Wear and Bring

-Dress for the Churches:
+Dress for the Churches

-Stay Hydrated:
+Stay Hydrated

 Sicily can get very hot, especially during outdoor tours.
 Bring a reusable water bottle so you can refill at local fountains.
 This helps you stay comfortable throughout the day.

-What to Eat Near Palermo Port: Local Food, Drinks & Restaurants
+Palermo Port: Local Food, Drinks & Restaurants

-Palermo is known as the street food capital of Italy, with some of the best bites just a short walk from the port.
+The city is known as the street food capital of Italy, with some of the best bites just a short walk from the port.
 Because of this, it’s easy to try local favorites without going far.
 Whether you’re grabbing something quick or sitting down for a full meal, you’ll find plenty of options that showcase the city’s rich flavors.

 Sicilian arancini rice balls with melted cheese filling

-No visit is complete without trying arancini, a must-try street food when visiting Palermo.
+No visit is complete without trying arancini a must try street food when visiting Palermo

 Must-Try Local Foods